vinchamp77/Demo_CleanEmptyCompose/README.md

 For different versions of this template app, refer to different branches of this repository

 ## Requirements
-- Android Studio Dolphin or later
+- Android Studio Electric Eel or later

 ## Tech Stack
 - Jetpack Compose